doctorfree/MusicPlayerPlus/README.md

 packaged Essentia binaries and models.

 However, the process of analyzing, extracting, and retrieving metadata can be time consuming for a large music library.
-The `mppinit metadata` command performs several metadata retrieval steps in a non-interactive manner and in the background so it can be left unattended if desired.
+The `mppinit -e metadata` command performs several metadata retrieval steps in a non-interactive manner and in the background so it can be left unattended if desired.

+#### Acoustic retrieval with AcousticBrainz

+While it still exists the AcousticBrainz service can be queried to provide a relatively quick way to update the Beets library with additional acoustic metadata.
+The AcousticBrainz service has already analyzed the acoustic characteristics of songs in the MusicBrainz catalog.
+To retrieve this metadata for songs in your music library, after Beets import is complete, run the command `mppinit -a metadata`.
+Or, at any time after Beets import run the command `beet acousticbrainz`.
+The AcousticBrainz service is no longer updated and will be retired in 2023.

-The individual metadata retrieval steps performed automatically by `mppinit metadata` can be performed manually using the instructions in the [MusicPlayerPlus Beets README](beets/README.md).
+The individual metadata retrieval steps performed automatically by `mppinit [-a|-b|-e] metadata` can be performed manually using the instructions in the [MusicPlayerPlus Beets README](beets/README.md).

 ### Activating the YAMS scrobbler for Last.fm